jQSfire125/my_blog/_posts/2021-06-27-capstones.markdown

 * [Credit card fraud prediction][gitcc]

-With these two submissions, I have now completed the [HarvardX .3Professional Certificate in Data Science][harvardXcert].
+With these two submissions, I have now completed the [HarvardX Professional Certificate in Data Science][harvardXcert].

 On the edX website it says the complete Certificate takes 17 months.
 I finished in 11.
 It was a fun experience.